 Requesting Vectors of Trust values

+Vector of Trust (VoT) is a combination of - Identity Verification (defined in section 5.1.1 -Verification of Identity Levels) and Authentication (defined in section 5.1.2 – Authentication Credentials) levels.

 The client MAY request a set of acceptable VoT values with the "vtr" (vector of trust request) claim request as part of the Authentication Request.
 The value of this field is an array of JSON strings, each string identifying an acceptable set of vector components.
 The component values within each vector are ANDed together while the separate vectors are ORed together.
 For example, a list of vectors in the form ‘["P9.Cp.Cd ", "P9.Ck"]’ is stating that either the full set of "P9 AND Cp AND Cd" simultaneously OR the full set of "P9 AND Ck" simultaneously are acceptable for this transaction.

+The requested set of VoT, SHOULD only contain one value for Identity Verification component, combined with one or more values of the Authentication component.

-Vector request values MAY omit components, indicating that any value is acceptable for that component category, including omission of that component in the response vector.
+Client SHOULD only request the lowest level of acceptable Identity Verification, within the VoT set.Vector request values MAY omit components, indicating that any value is acceptable for that component category, including omission of that component in the response vector.

 Returning Vectors of Trust values